CCEMGroupTCD/DARTassembler/docs/doc_files/part1_getting_started_and_how_to_guides/examples/simple_octahedral_assembly/simple_octahedral_assembly.rst

 Before starting, ensure DART is correctly installed and configured:

 1. Open your terminal.
-2. Type ``DARTassembler --help`` and press Enter.
+2. Type ``DARTassembler installtest --path`` and press Enter.

-This command should display information how to use DART.
+This command runs a quick test of DART.
 If it throws an error, please consult the :ref:`Troubleshooting section<troubleshooting>`.

 Inspect the Ligand Database
 -------------------------------